wgmyers/unical/README.md

 ## That's what Wikipedia says.
 It knows no more than you do, and if there are fixed methods, doesn't mention them.

-Alright then, the Hindu calendar
+Alright, the Hindu calendar, surely...

 ## Oh sure, which tradition will you implement first?